bparanj/crystal/programming/iac/docs/basics/create-new-user.md

 For more flexibility, especially if you cannot or prefer not to use the same names for system and database users, you might want to change the authentication method from 'peer' to 'md5' (password authentication) for local connections.

-1. **Edit the `pg_hba.conf` File**: Locate and edit the `pg_hba.conf` file, which is typically found in the PostgreSQL data directory.
+1. **Edit the `pg_hba.conf` File**: Locate and edit the `pg_hba.conf` file, which is  found in the PostgreSQL data directory.
 Its location varies depending on the installation method and the operating system.
 Common paths include `/etc/postgresql/<version>/main/pg_hba.conf` for Ubuntu and similar distributions.

 2. **Change Authentication Method**: Find the line(s) related to local connections.
 It might look something like this: